develart-projects/pickup-points-api-client/README.md

                        ->build();
 ```

-Assuming you got internet access, you know `$apiUrl` and your `$accessToken` is correct and valid
+Assuming you got internet access, you know `$url` and your `$accessToken` is correct and valid
 you should now be able to access the API data.
-As API methods may require some arguments, we
+As API methods may require some arguments, we will
-will need instance of `Params` class that let us pass all these required information to the method:
+need instance of `Params` class that let us pass all these required information to the method:

 ```php
 $client = PpApiClient::useApi($url)